hmaddocks/advent_of_code_2024/README.md

 Advent of Code 2024.

-Elixir and Rust to begin with.
-Might add Ruby later.
-Or might not do anything if previous years are any guide :/
+Solving with Ruby or Rust and then trying Elixir and Go as a way to learn the the languages.